vanelin/k8s-controller/README.md

 #### What it does

-Lists Deployments in the specified namespace with error handling and logging.
+Lists deployments in the specified namespace with error handling and logging.

 #### List Command Configuration